148 (Meiktila) Battery Royal Artillery: The Falklands War

 After the Argentine invasion of the Falklands, the unit deployed to the South Atlantic where it operated alongside both the SAS and SBS.
 The skills of the Commando-trained unit were in high demand as commanders re-discovered their usefulness.
 FO teams were relocated about the islands as the British advanced on the capital at Port Stanley.

 Three British civilians in Port Stanley were killed by British naval gunfire controlled by the unit, when a ships' gun beacon MIP radar malfunctioned.
 The three women were sheltering in a part of the town which the FO team officer had been briefed was free of civilians.
 The FO team were themselves in a very exposed position to the north of the town.
 The FO officer calculated the ship's error, but the ship's computer system did not indicate anything wrong, so after three rounds were fired the FO officer dismissed the ship from the firing line.
 The ship's weapons staff spent the next 24 hours going through their system, and discovered their radar had not locked onto the correct datum point, creating an error in firing equal to that calculated by the FO officer.
 The Argentine military command were very quick to announce this error as a deliberate act of aggression towards the Islanders.
 The FO team, which was still conducting covert reconnaissance and bombardment, learned of the tragedy from the BBC World Service.

 FO teams called artillery fire and air strikes onto Argentine positions in support of every major British assault.
 With the Argentine surrender, the unit returned to their home in Poole.

 Persian Gulf 1991

 148 provided teams initially in Northern Iraq and later assisted in the Scud missile hunt.

-Balkan Wars
+Yugoslav Wars

 148 provided fire support to various British formations.